 The feeling is real for any teacher who has tried teaching online.

-Therefore, as teaching in a hybrid classroom is not an easy task, and we recommend that only experienced teachers be asked to handle such classrooms, as they can be overwhelming for first year teachers or those not versed in technology to handle.
+Therefore, as teaching or learning in a hybrid classroom is not an easy task, and we recommend that patience be a key ingredient in handling such classrooms, as they can be overwhelming for those not versed in technology.

 Share Your Thoughts!